knowledgevis/wsi_infer_web/README.rst

     $ girder serve                         # start serving girder

-* In virtualenv **gw** run the following command, it doesn't matter where you run it from:
+* In virtualenv **girder** run the following command, it doesn't matter where you run it from:

 .. code-block:: bash

     $ pip install --pre girder-worker

-* These commands need to be run in the **gw** virtualenv from a specific location
+* These commands need to be run in the **girder** virtualenv from a specific location

 .. code-block:: bash